md-experiments/sentiment-imdb/README.md

 # Sentiment IMDB

 ### Introduction
-The objective is to provide a module that can performe sentiment analysis based on pre-trained models and have persistance.
+The objective is to provide a module that can perform sentiment analysis based on pre-trained models and have persistance.

 The module allows both direct prediction based on pre-trained models as well as the capability to train/predict based on a model of choice